MKShots/mkshots/README.md

 - ⚙️ [**ETL Pipeline for Sales Data** *(WIP)*](link-to-repo)
   Working on a reusable ETL framework with `pandas`, `Airflow`, and `dbt` for scalable data workflows.

-> ✨ More fun, messy, chaotic projects coming soon – check my pinned repos below!

 ---

 ### 🎯 Current Focus Areas
 - Building **data pipelines** that are reproducible, fast, and cloud-friendly
 - Writing clean, modular Python code that runs anywhere
-- Creating **project templates** that play nice with GitHub Actions and `requirements.txt` for easy deployment
 - Prepping for Data/Business Analyst roles in **tech-focused MNCs**
 - Growing a portfolio that mixes visuals, automation, and business storytelling

 ---

 ### 🌐 Let’s Connect
-- 💼 [LinkedIn](https://www.linkedin.com/in/your-profile) *(DMs open for collabs, job opps, or tech memes)*
+- 💼 [LinkedIn](https://www.linkedin.com/in/shahmeethketulkumar) *(DMs open for collabs, job opps, or tech memes.
+Especially for the memes.)*

 ---

-> _"Data is the new oil – but only if you know how to refine it."_
+> _"The measure of a man is what he does with power."_